UPPMAX/jobstats/README.md

 information provided on `stdin`.
 In of the example command lines below, the `-p`/`--plot` option requests that plots of job resource usage are created.

-**Mode 1:**  `jobstats -p jobid1 jobid2 jobid3`
+**Mode 1, finished jobs, by job ID:**  `jobstats -p jobid1 jobid2 jobid3`

-The job numbers valid on the cluster.  `finishedjobinfo` is used to determine further information for each job.
-This can be rather slow, and a message asking for your patience is printed for each job.
-If multiple queries are expected it would be quicker to run `finishedjobinfo` yourself separately, see Mode 4 below.
+`finishedjobinfo` is used to determine further information for each job.
+As this can be rather time-consuming, a message is printed asking for your patience.
+If multiple queries are expected it is more efficient to run `finishedjobinfo` yourself separately; see Mode 4 below.
 See Mode 2 for a currently running job.

-**Mode 2:**  `jobstats -p -r jobid1 jobid2 jobid3`
+**Mode 2, running jobs, by job ID:**  `jobstats -p -r jobid1 jobid2 jobid3`

 Job numbers of jobs currently running on the cluster.
 The SLURM `squeue` tool is used to determine further information for each running job.

-**Mode 3:**  `jobstats -p -n m15,m16 jobid`
+**Mode 3, single finished job when nodes are known:**  `jobstats -p -n m15,m16 jobid`

 `finishedjobinfo` is *not* called and Uppmax's stored job statistics files for the cluster of interest are discovered directly.
 If you know which node(s) your job ran on or which nodes you are interested in, this will be much faster than Mode 1.

-**Mode 4:**  `jobstats -p -A project`
+**Mode 4, all available jobs in a project:**  `jobstats -p -A project`

 When providing a project name that is valid for the cluster, `finishedjobinfo` is used to determine further information on jobs run within the project.
 As